-I am a folk machinery artist, doing electronics handcraft _by ear, tinkering intensively and intuitively in the studio.
+I am an artist doing electronics handcraft by ear, tinkering intensively and intuitively in the studio.
 This paper discusses my current work Vibrations and Waves, an ongoing series of experiments about sound and resonance.
 Along the way, the paper introduces some working methods in my studio practice.

 Vibrations, waves, and therefore sounds, occur when machines do what they are built to do: wires hum, motors whir, gears grind, and metal clangs.
 In this sense, sound is a natural by-product of all machine activity, even if it is not always the intended output.
 Where utility is the primary consideration, these vibrations tend to be ignored or actively suppressed.
 Mechanical systems in which oscillations are desirable include musical instruments and certain types of sound-based artwork.

 In Vibrations and Waves, notions from intentionally sound-producing machines are transposed onto ordinarily non-musical devices, and vice versa.
 Undesirable vibrations move from periphery to centre stage.
 The normal utility value of the machine becomes a secondary consideration, as it is regarded through the lens of musical practice and its elements such as pitch, harmony, and rhythm.

 By revealing the basic physical magic within our everyday machines, structures and systems, I wish to show that they are subject to material laws that are fundamentally mysterious and outside of our absolute command.
 This elusive magic is a worthwhile reminder that we are not in total control in a digital-technocratic world where total control seems to be a goal.